desaishro/Mindblow/README.md

 Receive insights such as average mood, mood improvement percentages, and common workout times.

-🔐 Authentication
+🔐 Authentication:

 Sign Up/Login: Users can create accounts and log in securely.

 JWT Tokens: Upon successful authentication, users receive a JWT for session management.

 Protected Routes: Certain routes are secured and require valid JWTs to access.

-🎵 Music Integration
+🎵 Music Integration:

 Search: Users can search for songs using the integrated JioSaavn API.

 Playlist Management: Add or remove songs from personalized workout playlists.

-🤝 Contributing
+🤝 Contributing:

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 Screenshots: